-- Studying abroad and recognition of credits Students may spend one semester of the second year abroad to gain additional experience and enhance their professional profile.
-Credits obtained at another university during an exchange period can be recognized by the University of Hohenheim and thus contribute towards your degree, provided the awarding institution is equivalent to a German university and the competencies acquired do not exhibit substantial differences to those of the Bioeconomy program as a whole. - Degree Upon successful completion of all modules including the Master's thesis, you are awarded the degree of Master of Science (M.Sc.).
-This degree renders you eligible to pursue a doctorate. - Course evaluations The quality of courses and modules is evaluated by the students of all study programs on a one- or two-year basis, depending on the faculty administering the module.
-These evaluations are always anonymous.
-The lecturers are notified of the results and asked to discuss them with the students at the end of their course or module.
+Studying abroad and recognition of credits

+Students may spend one semester of the second year abroad to gain additional experience and enhance their professional profile.
+Credits obtained at another university during an exchange period can be recognized by the University of Hohenheim and thus contribute towards your degree, provided the awarding institution is equivalent to a German university and the competencies acquired do not exhibit substantial differences to those of the Bioeconomy program as a whole.
+More information can be obtained at www.uni-hohenheim.de/en/office-of-international-affairs